View count: 23960

 The Department of Social Work

-Afterwards, the department became part of the College of Health Science.
-In 2007, the university reorganized its academic units, incorporating the department into The College of Humanities and Social Sciences.
+Afterwards, the department became part of the College of Health Sciences.
+In 2007, the university reorganized its academic units, incorporating the department into the College of Humanities and Social Sciences.

 Adhering to the educational goals of Asia University: Health, Care, Innovation, and Excellence, the Department continues to plan professional courses that meet social development trends to cultivate social work professionals that meet social needs, including the "Social Work and Psychology Double-Professional Program" and "Medical and Long-term Care Social Work Program" two modules, are all the first in the country.